Steel Dynamics joins energy organization

 Photo courtesy of Steel Dynamics Inc. and OmniSource Corp.

-Steel Dynamics Inc. (SDI), Fort Wayne, Indiana, says it recently has joined the Green Power Partnership (GPP) of the United States Environmental Protection Agency (EPA).
+Steel Dynamics Inc. (SDI), Fort Wayne, Indiana, recently joined the Green Power Partnership (GPP) of the U.S. Environmental Protection Agency.

-The recycled-content steelmaker, which also is building a large recycled-content aluminum production plant in Mississippi, says it was ranked at number 21 on an EPA list of Green Power Partners consisting of other Fortune 500 and ranked 33rd on the agency’s national Top 100 List of the largest green power users within the GPP.
+The recycled-content steelmaker, which also is building a large recycled-content aluminum production plant in Mississippi, was ranked No. 21 on an EPA list of Green Power Partners consisting of other Fortune 500 companies and ranked 33rd on the agency’s national Top 100 List of the largest green power users within the GPP.

-“We are proud to be recognized by the U.S. EPA for our use of green power,” says Jeff Hansen, SDI’s vice president-environmental sustainability.
+“We are proud to be recognized by the U.S. EPA for our use of green power,” says Jeff Hansen, SDI vice president of environmental sustainability.
 “By making the choice to use renewable power in our energy mix, we are reducing our emissions footprint, while also supporting the build-out of the renewable power market and development of those resources.”

-“This list of the largest users of green power across the nation is proof that good business practices can also benefit the environment,” says James Critchfield, program director of EPA’s Green Power Partnership.
+“This list of the largest users of green power across the nation is proof that good business practices can also benefit the environment,” says James Critchfield, program director of EPA’s GPP.
 “EPA applauds the leading organizations in the GPP’s Top Partner Rankings for their notable commitment to expanding their use of green power and protecting the environment.”

 Last year, SDI signed what it calls the largest renewable product purchase agreement for the steel industry in North America, equivalent to approximately 15 percent of the company’s steel mills’ electricity usage.

-Its contracted supplier of wind energy began commercial operations in the first quarter of 2024 and “represents the single most significant step” in increasing the firm’s use of renewable energy, says the metals producer.
+Its contracted supplier of wind energy began commercial operations in the first quarter of 2024 and represents "the single most significant step” in increasing the firm’s use of renewable energy, the company says.

-SDI says its next target is to use 30 percent renewable energy by 2030 and describes itself as “already a leader in producing lower-carbon, high-quality steel products,” with “plans to continue to play a leadership role in decarbonization.”
+SDI's next target is to use 30 percent renewable energy by 2030, and the company says it already is a leader in producing lower-carbon, high-quality steel products, with “plans to continue to play a leadership role in decarbonization.”